 We discourage individual faculty from communicating directly with parents or third parties.
 The responsibility for communicating information about individual grades in Moodle or progress on assignments to third parties rests with the student.
 If a third party has a concern about a student and a privacy waiver has been completed, we encourage that individual to work with the Dean of Students Office and Academic Affairs to coordinate communication about the concern.

 The privacy waiver may also be rescinded by the student at anytime.
-For more detailed information on the federal law please visit the governmental FERPA website and the Student Handbook for college policies on FERPA.
+For more detailed information on the federal law please visit the governmental FERPA website, FERPA Guide for Parents and the Student Handbook for college policies on FERPA.

 Release of Records for Former Students and Graduates